skyman529/Tech-Blog/README.md

 ## Mock-Up

-created using Handlebars, Sequelize,  Express, and mysql2
+created using Handlebars, Sequelize,  Express, JawsDB, and mysql2